-There are therefore many terms in the existing content (LEGACY CONTENT) that do not comply with this guidance.
-The process of correcting existing content will be carried out as time and resources permit and as per an approved project.
+These guidelines should be applied to new content.
+While there are many concepts in the existing content that are not in compliance with this guidance, the process of correcting existing content will be carried out as time and resources permit.

-The Editorial Guide provides the information necessary to model terms in SNOMED CT.
-It is for those who edit content in the International Release, but it may also be useful to those creating extensions.
+The Editorial Guide provides the information necessary to model concepts in SNOMED CT.
 It is a working document, subject to change and revision.
+The primary audience is for those who edit content in the International Release, but it may also be useful to those creating extensions.
+For those editing in extensions, please also see guidance within the Extensions Practical Guide.